 Myth I Bangkok Street food | Best mango sticky rice

-Tucked along Chakrabongse Road in historic Phra Nakhon, this casual street food eatery has built a loyal following among both locals and travellers for its consistently good Thai cooking at genuinely budget-friendly prices.
-The mango sticky rice is the headline draw, but the kitchen covers considerable ground — Massaman curry, Panang curry, pad Thai, papaya salad, and pad kra pao all feature regularly in visitor orders, with quality that keeps some guests returning multiple times during the same trip.
+Tucked along Chakrabongse Road in the historic Phra Nakhon district, this casual street food eatery has earned a devoted following among both locals and travellers for its consistently high-quality Thai cooking at genuinely budget-friendly prices.
+The mango sticky rice is the headline draw, but the kitchen covers considerable ground — Massaman curry, Panang curry, pad Thai, papaya salad, and pad kra pao all feature regularly, with quality that has reportedly brought some visitors back four meals in a row during the same trip.
 The atmosphere is relaxed and unpretentious, with plenty of seating and a pace that feels authentically Bangkok rather than tourist-facing.
-Notably for plant-based travellers, the kitchen accommodates vegan and vegetarian requests with ease, including fish sauce substitutions, making it one of the more flexible options in the area.
-Seafood dishes are also available, giving the menu a broader range than the street food setting might suggest.
-Good to know: The restaurant opens at 11:00 AM and runs until midnight every day of the week, which makes it a practical choice whether visiting after nearby temples in the afternoon or winding down after an evening on Khao San Road.
+For plant-based travellers, the kitchen accommodates vegan and vegetarian requests with ease, including fish sauce substitutions on request, making it one of the more flexible options in the area.
+Seafood dishes round out a menu that offers more range than the street food setting might initially suggest.
+Good to know: The restaurant opens at 11:00 AM and runs until midnight every day of the week, making it a practical choice whether visiting after nearby temples in the afternoon or winding down after an evening on Khao San Road, which is a short walk away.
+The Phra Nakhon location sits within easy reach of several significant landmarks, so combining a meal here with wider neighbourhood exploration makes good use of the visit.
 Cash is the safest payment option to have on hand.
-The Phra Nakhon location sits within walking distance of several significant landmarks, so combining a meal here with wider neighbourhood exploration makes good use of the visit.

 Experience hints